Generic selectors

 • Leicester City

-As well as those four teams, most of the remaining eight WSL sides also play at their club's main ground on special occasions, such as high-demand fixtures like local derbies.
-Manchester City Women, for example, will play three of their Women's Super League home matches at the Etihad during the 2024/25 season.
+As well as the aforementioned teams, most of the remaining seven WSL sides also play at their club's main ground on special occasions, such as high-demand fixtures like local derbies.
+Manchester City Women, for example, played three of their Women's Super League home matches at the Etihad during the 2024/25 season.

 WSL stadium developments

-However, Brighton believe that for the Women's game to really push forward, WSL sides must be afforded the opportunity to play in their own purpose-built stadiums – and the Seagulls look as though they will be the first club in the country to achieve that feat after receiving approval from the council.
+However, Brighton believes that for the Women's game to really advance, WSL sides must be afforded the opportunity to play in their own purpose-built stadiums—and the Seagulls look as though they will be the first club in the country to achieve that feat after receiving approval from the council.

 “It’s about the women’s game achieving parity with the men’s game.
 Women’s football is growing.
 Brighton hosted three games at the Euros last year and there were good attendances.
 We know there’s the scope for it.”